brightly-salty/qbcanon/arts-humanities/humanities/thought/philosophy.md

 The Organon

-- a collection of six of Aristotle's works on logic and dialetic
+- a collection of six of Aristotle's works on logic and dialectic
 - contains *Prior Analytics*, where he invented the syllogism, a form of deductive argument

 [For more info...](http://plato.stanford.edu/entries/aristotle/)